 In 1966, the Chicago Recruiting Main Station recruited from 54 counties in Illinois and Indiana which encompassed over 32,434 square miles with a population of 10,464,200.
 There were 150 recruiters manning 53 recruiting stations.
 During the late 70s through 1993, Chicago Recruiting Battalion's area was only three Illinois counties covering 1,742 square miles and 6,362,000 people.

 Starting in June 1992 and ending September 1993, recruiting territories across the country were realigned.
 Chicago Recruiting Battalion added nine counties, for a total of 12.
 The battalion had 34 regular recruiting stations and two nurse stations with a total strength of 12 officers, 146 enlisted soldiers and 23 civilians.

 Chicago Recruiting Battalion's area changed with yet another realignment in October 1993, growing from 12 counties in Illinois and Indiana to include 25 counties but only in northern Illinois.
 This increased the territory from 6,761 to over 16,763 square miles with a population of 8,213,295.

 The battalion encompasses the area from the Wisconsin border on the north to the southern most counties of Iroquois, LaSalle, Ford, Henry and McLean; east from Lake Michigan to the Mississippi River on the west.

-The high schools our recruiters communicate with have increased from the 1991 number of 232 to our present number of over 364 non-adjudicated facilities.
-The battalion also services 35 two-year and 59 four-year colleges.
+The high schools our recruiters communicate with have increased from 232 in 1991 to our current number of over 364 non-adjudicated facilities.
+The battalion also services thirty-five 2-year, and fifty nine 4-year colleges.